The 103rd Tour de France is scheduled to run from July 2-24, 2016.

 GREEN - Worn by the cyclist with the most sprinting points, awarded for intermediate and final sprints on flat terrain.

-WHITE - Worn by the Tour's best rider 25 and under.
+WHITE - Worn by the Tour's best rider aged 25 and younger.

 1903 - Henri Desgrange, a reporter and cyclist, creates the Tour de France.